sourcegraph/handbook/content/engineering/campaigns/goals.md

 ## Goals

-### Build a base of three customers who regularly use campaigns
+### Build a base of 10 customers who have created 80 campaigns and made 4000 changesets in Q4

 We want to get a solid set of customers who regularly use and rely on campaigns.
-“Regularly” means at least one campaign per month.

 What will get us there?

+- **Proactive outreach** Campaigns is new and transformative software.
+Many companies are not yet aware they need large scale code modifications.
+We need to find those companies within our customer base and introduce them to campaigns.
+This process will also teach us about marketing campaigns.
 - **Smoother on-ramp:** Internal testing has revealed that using campaigns for the first time is not as easy as it could be.
 A frictionless initial experience is critical to adoption and a delightful user experience.
 - **Better debugging experience:** It can be challenging to debug a more complex campaign.
 Figuring out what went wrong and how to fix it is a slow iterative loop.
 - **User validation:** The above issues were revealed by user testing.
 Once we believe we have fixed them, we need to validate this with further user testing.